 - 2.10 The Licensing Authority needs to be satisfied that there is sufficient evidence that the particular location of the premises would not undermine the licensing objectives. - 2.11 The Gambling Commission's Licence Conditions and Codes of Practice (LCCP), sets out requirements for licensees to assess local risks posed by the provision of gambling facilities at their premises and to have policies, procedures and control measures in place to mitigate those risks.
-The codes of practice require licensees to share their risk assessment with Licensing Authorities. - 2.12 Sheffield City Council's policy on applicant's local risk assessments is detailed in Principles, this details what the Authority expects applicants to consider and detail in their risk assessments.
+The codes of practice require licensees to share their risk assessment with Licensing Authorities. - 2.12 Sheffield City Council's policy on applicant's local risk assessments is detailed in Part 5 of the Gambling Policy Statement of Principles, this details what the Authority expects applicants to consider and detail in their risk assessments.